hemanthNag012/Sentiment-Analysis/README.md

 <strong><h2>About</h2></strong>
 This project embodies reading, analysing and understanding intent of various data.
 Sentiment Analysis, as the name suggests, it means to identify the view or emotion behind a situation.
 It basically means to analyze and find the emotion or intent behind a piece of text or speech or any mode of communication.
 This application focuses on the sentiment analysis of employees.
-Due to pandemic most of us did not have any physical contact, no face to face interaction with friends or anyone.
-Because of this it may lead to mental illness.
+Due to pandemic majority of the family, friends and relatives did not have any physical contact or any face to face interaction.
+Isolation and quarantine has affected mentally and physically.
+People had to distance themselves from their loved ones due to coronavirus.
+All these things might lead to mental illness.
-So to help people we have created a Sentiment detection Application.
+So ,to help people track their mental health, we have created a Sentiment Detection Application.
 <br>
 This project consists of sentiment analysis of employees on various entities and visualizes the output to you using Power BI.